 Industry Sector Overview

-One of the major challenges for automotive parts manufacturing facilities in today’s society is the regulatory burden.
+Automotive parts manufacturing regulations are one of the major challenges for automotive parts manufacturing facilities.
 Environmental regulators are always seeking for ways to reduce emissions by phasing-in more stringent limits for contaminants discharged into the natural environment.
 Most operations from the automotive parts manufacturing industry are fairly large, which requires large equipment and processes to support major automotive make and models.
 Some of the equipment and activities within the automotive parts manufacturing sector include, stamping, pressing, welding, electroplating etc. Depending on the final products produced and the production capacity, a facility may have multiples of these processes and production lines in order to keep up with the day-to-day demands.
 With larger size facilities that support major automotive parts manufacturing operations, it is not uncommon that contaminants are being discharged into the atmosphere and noise emissions being generated.
-These types of automotive parts manufacturing operations typically require operating permits, for instance an Environmental Compliance Approval or an Environmental Activity and Sector Registry, such that assessments can be completed for the facility to demonstrate compliance towards Ministry standards and guidelines.
+These types of automotive parts manufacturing regulations involve operating permits, for instance an Environmental Compliance Approval or an Environmental Activity and Sector Registry, such that assessments can be completed for the facility to demonstrate compliance towards Ministry standards and guidelines.

 How do I know if I need a permit to operate?